Tim-Liam-Hill/Acid/README.md

 A--A

-Doesn't make sense.
-Instead there would be a reciprocal side: the complement:
+Doesn't make sense (in real life DNA, A-A is invalid).
+Instead there would be a reciprocal side; the complement:

 AT